Izardo/pands-problem-sheet/README.md

 *Objective: Write a program that outputs whether or not today is a weekday.*
 ### Program: weekdayWeekend_task4.py
 ```
-from datetime import datetime           # imports the datetime module from the datetime library
+from datetime import datetime
-today = datetime.today().strftime('%A') # accesses the current day with the today() method, while the .strftime()
+today = datetime.today().strftime('%A')
-                                        # method converts the current day to a string value and assigns it to the variable 'today'

-# if-else statement determines which print statement will be executed,
-# if the value in variable 'today' matches a weekday, the first statement will be executed
-# otherwise the second statment will be executed
 if today == "Monday" or "Tuesday" or "Wednesday" or "Thursday":
     print("Today is {}.
 It's a weekday!".format(today))
 else:
     print("Today is {}.
 It is the weekend.
 Yay!")
 ```
+Understanding the code:

+1. The program first imports the datetime module from the datetime library.
+2. It then accesses the current day with the .today() method, converts it to a string object (using .strftime) and assigns it to the variable 'today'.
+3. The if-else statement determines which block of code will be executed.
+If the value in the 'today' variable matches a weekday, the if statement will evaluate to true and the indented code will be executed.
+Otherwise, the else statment will evaluate to true and its indented code will execute.

 ### References:

 [1] "8.1.7. strftime() and strptime() Behavior."
 The Python Standard Library, 12 Feb.
 2021, docs.python.org/2/library/datetime.html#strftime-strptime-behavior</br>